 Q2 2026 Laguna Beach Luxury Rental Landscape

-The luxury rental market bifurcates cleanly into two strategies: short-term vacation rentals (STR) targeting 1–30 day stays, and traditional long-term leases (LTR) with 12-month terms.
-According to local regulatory updates, regulatory clarity improved in Q1 2026 when the city council codified STR permitting for properties outside the coastal zone overlay, reducing compliance risk for investors.
-Oceanfront and ocean-view properties within 300 feet of mean high tide remain subject to Coastal Commission review, but the pathway is now well-established for properties with existing certificates of occupancy.
+Two rental strategies dominate.
+Short-term vacation rentals (STR) target stays of 1 to 30 days; traditional long-term leases (LTR) run 12 months.
+The city council codified STR permitting in Q1 2026 for properties outside the coastal zone overlay, eliminating much of the compliance uncertainty that plagued underwriting in prior years.
+Oceanfront and ocean-view properties within 300 feet of mean high tide still require Coastal Commission review, but the pathway is now well-defined for properties with existing certificates of occupancy.

 Yield Breakdown by Location and Strategy